daison12006013/admin-laravel/README.md

 <br>
 Go to <b>/app/config/app.php</b> and add this line
 ```
-    'Illuminate\Workbench\WorkbenchServiceProvider',
-    <b>'Daison\Admin\AdminServiceProvider',</b>
+    'Daison\Admin\AdminServiceProvider',
 ```
 <br>
-Go to your command line
+Go to your command line and publish the config and assets
 ```
     php artisan config:publish daison/admin
+    php artisan asset:publish daison/admin --path="vendor/daison/admin/src/assets"
 ```
 <br>
-Check your database configuration, you should have already setup your database and run this migration
+Setup your database and laravel config for it, and run the package migrations
 ```
     php artisan migrate --package="daison/admin"
 ```